ka411/New-Lead-Intake-Qualification-n8n-Worlflow-/README.md

 The Form Trigger node defines the fields and handles submissions.

-Host it behind your site or share the form endpoint depending on your n8n deployment.
+Host it behind your site or share the form endpoint, depending on your n8n deployment.

 Booking link & recipient